textpattern/textpattern.github.io/tags/learning/index.md

 ### Global attributes list

 The following lists all global attributes that Textpattern can process.
-All of them are unset by default.

 {% include atts-global.html preamble="0" %}